Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Note: Murray's stats vs. Rams date back to 2016.

-- The Rams give up 96.9 yards per game on the ground, the NFL's sixth-ranked rush defense.
+- In terms of defending against the run, the Rams are sixth in the NFL, conceding 96.9 yards per game.

-- This season the Rams are ranked 26th in the NFL in rushing touchdowns allowed (17).
+- This year the Rams are ranked 26th in the NFL in rushing touchdowns conceded (17).

 Recent Performances

-- Murray put together a 12-yard rushing performance in last week's matchup with the Bengals, carrying the ball five times.
+- In last week's matchup with the Bengals, Murray picked up 12 yards on five carries.

-- Over his last three games, Murray has rushed for 61 yards (20.3 per game) on 13 carries with one touchdown.
+- Over his last three games, Murray has run for 61 yards on 13 carries (20.3 ypg), with one touchdown.

 Murray's Baltimore Teammates